zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ## About release channels

-In order to provide stability and also provide more recent development, Zigate plugin has the following channels
+In order to provide stability and also provide more recent development, Zigbee for Domoticz plugin has the following channels

 ### stable (will be deprecated)

-Support only ZiGate V1. and supported on best effort
+Support only ZiGate V1. (not supported anymore)

 ### stable5

-Support ALL ZiGate models known today and requires Domoticz 2020.x at minima This is considered as a solid , reliable version.
+Support ALL ZiGate models known today and requires Domoticz 2020.x at minima

+### stable6

+Support the up coming evolutions and the non-ZiGate controllers via the zigpy layer.

 ### beta